Halloween Reflection: Spooky Films From The 70s And 80s

 We all will feel a certain wave of nostalgia around Halloween, whether we like it or not.
 Much has been written on how we as a species enjoy, perhaps crave, or even chase fear in the controlled safety of the theatre.
 Whether it be the chemical reactions of ‘the rush’ and/or our genetic history missing the feeling of fight or flight.
 There are differing, valid opinions.

-There are, of course, those of us that hate being scared, cannot stand the idea of surprises or turning off the lights in fear we will have a bad dream.
+There are, of course, those of us who hate being scared, cannot stand the idea of surprises or turning off the lights in fear we will have a bad dream.
 We all have a unique account in our memory banks of things our conscious or subconscious minds find frightening.
 Many relate to a visual medium from our childhoods.
 We can look back with a smile at certain movies, TV shows, or individual characters.

 Then, something changes deep inside us.
 That fuzzy memory soon manifests physically.
 Smiles fade away to be replaced by a sudden jolt, shiver, or wave of nausea as we’re transported back to behind the sofa, peeking between our fingers.
 We cling to the edge of the doorframe watching as long as we could before choosing a flight, away from our screens.
 What is special about the 80s is that what turned out to scare us most on our screens…was made for kids!